rafomiya/square-two/README.md

 ## Environment variables

 ​	Sensitive data, such as passwords or tokens, must be kept in a safe way.
-Therefore, we use environment variables, that can't be seen on the source code, but can be accessed through special methods.
+Therefore, we use environment variables, that can't be seen on the source code, but can be accessed through special methods, like `getenv()`.

 ### `heroku config` command